-I am a Ph.D. student of Sociology at UC Berkeley studying online dating, culture, technology, the sharing economy, and social exchange.
+I am a Ph.D. student of Sociology at UC Berkeley studying online dating, the sharing economy, technology, culture, economic sociology, and social exchange.

 My research and ideas have been featured on NPR (Morning Edition, All Things Considered), San Francisco Chronicle, GQ, Mashable, and USA Today.